 You can download my Free Travel Planning Checklist that includes a questionnaire to help you find your travel style.

 Be completely honest with yourself.
 There is no point in booking a dorm room in a hostel to save you money if you are a total introvert and like space and time to yourself.

 Why is it important to know?

 You could be someone who likes an all-inclusive holiday, laying by the pool or on the beach.
 Or you could be someone who throws their backpack on and heads off into the unknown.
 You could be a solo traveller, travel with your family or love a trip away with friends or your other half.

 For me, it’s important to get more out of travel than just a holiday.

 I understand the appeal of the all-inclusive holiday.
-I have enjoyed them, but now I want more.
+I have enjoyed those types of holidays too, but now I want more.
 Rather than visit a location for a day, I want to discover more.
 Find out more about a country, one place at a time.

 To take my time and discover the rhythm of life in each location, get to know someone else’s backyard a little better, and relish the differences in the world rather than looking for the sameness.

 - Have better and more meaningful travel experiences